 There is no express carve-out in the FFCRA for non-profit entities with respect to the Expanded FMLA Leave Requirement.
-Thus, as confirmed by the DOL Leave Q&As, nonprofit entities, like for-profit private employers, will need to comply with the new Expanded FMLA Leave Requirement if they have fewer than 500 employees.
+Thus, as confirmed by both the DOL Leave Q&As and the Temporary Regulations, nonprofit entities, like for-profit private employers, will need to comply with the new Expanded FMLA Leave Requirement if they have fewer than 500 employees.